garex/wp-testing/README.md

 10. Get test results after all questions are answered
 11. The results page
 12. The result page contains both the result of the test and the scales that create a result
-13. The example of the test without  scores
+13. The example of the test without  scores.
+Some answers are individual and some are individualized
-14. A test without scores is shown like a "Test is under construction"
+14. A test without scores is shown like a "Test is under construction".
+Answers titles are those that was entered